lightbasenl/platforms/packages/doc-tool/README.md

 });
 ```

-To run doc-tool run one of the following commands to run the config file.
+To run doc-tool, run one of the following commands to run the config file.

 ```shell
 # Node.js 22.6+